dwjoyce/pythonbook/chapters/Going loopy.rst

     turtle.forward(100)
     turtle.left(60)

-Run it - calling the program hexagon.py - and check that it draws a hexagon in the turtle window.
-Don't forget to make that call of the Turtle function with an initial capital letter!
+Run it - calling the program :file:`hexagon.py` - and check that it draws a hexagon in the turtle window.
+Don't forget to make that call of the ``Turtle`` function with an initial capital letter!

 This program is 14 lines long (not including the blank lines), with 12 of those lines just to draw the hexagon.
 Not a great return!